cloudoperators/greenhouse/docs/user-guides/cluster/oidc_connectivity.md

 ### Troubleshooting

 If the bootstrapping failed, you can find details about why it failed in the `Cluster.status.statusConditions`.
-More precisely, there will be conditions of `type=KubeConfigValid`, `type=Accessible`, `type=ManagedResourcesDeployed`, and `type=Ready`, each of which may provide helpful context in the message field.
+More precisely, there will be conditions of `type=KubeConfigValid`, `type=PermissionsVerified`, `type=ManagedResourcesDeployed`, and `type=Ready`, each of which may provide helpful context in the message field.
 These conditions are also displayed in the UI on the Cluster details view.

 If there is any error message regarding RBAC then check the `ClusterRoleBinding` and ensure the subject name is correct